Radio Boulevard

 above: Color artwork of the Grebe MU-1 from the 1925 advertising brochure |

 For decades, vintage radio collectors have rated the Grebe Synchrophase MU-1 as one of the best, if not "the best," Battery-operated TRF-Neutrodyne radio receiver from the mid-1920s, with performance that is matched with timeless styling.
 However, anyone that has taken a close look at more than a few Grebe Synchrophase MU-1 receivers has surely noted that there are some significant differences between the various MU-1 receivers produced.
 During the mid-1920s, RADIO was evolving so fast Grebe had to continually re-engineer the Synchrophase to keep it up to date.
 This article will attempt to catalog as many upgrades as possible with explanations as to their purpose.
 This article will also assign a chronological order to the upgrades so the Synchrophase owner might be able to date when his radio was built from certain easily observable construction details.
-Also, we will attempt to decipher Grebe's serial letter methods so that dating by this combination of letters may become possible in the future (this attempt has actually produced another interesting possibility for the serial letter codes.).
+Also, we will attempt to decipher Grebe's serial letter methods so that dating by this combination of letters may become possible in the future (this attempt has actually produced another interesting possibility for the serial letter codes.)
 A serial letter log has been started and this article will keep track of the information in that log.
 Finally, this article will show how I restore the MU-1 receivers, how to balance the neutralizing capacitors and what kind of performance you should expect from your Synchrophase.
 As with all of our articles, we try to provide the most detailed and accurate information available.
 If you have a Grebe MU-1 or MU-2 that differs from what is presented here, let me know.
 Here's an e-mail link.
 E-mail: WHRM GREBE SYNCHROPHASE MU-1, MU-2 INFO - Henry Rogers Nov.
 27, 2010 |

 |